Travelling to Naples

 The international Aeroporto di Capodichino, in Naples, is one of the most modern and efficient airports in the country.
-Naples is well connected via both direct and connecting flights to all the main European cities, USA, South America, Middle East, Africa and Asian countries.
+Naples is well connected via both direct and connecting flights with all main European cities, as well as with USA, South America, Middle East, Africa and Asia.

 Airport Transfers to the Conference Venue

 There are 3 options for reaching the Conference Venue from the airport:

 From the airport take the ANM Alibus busline and get off at Piazza Municipio.
 Continue on foot to via Acton and take bus 154; get off at the stop for Santa Lucia, and the hotel is just a few steps away.
 The cost of each ticket is € 5 one way (including VAT and luggage).
 No reservation is required, tickets purchased from bus driver or also at the Sun Store shop in the airport.
 For further information visit the ANM website (in Italian) or the non offical website at this link (in English).

 From € 50 per taxi per way, booking via www.mydriver.com